Table of Contents

 - Did you use your MSD II plan effectively?
 Was it realistic?
 If not already addressed above, what did you learn from this and how can you apply it to future projects?

-- Review your current risk assessment and problem
+- Review your current risk assessment and problem solving status.

 Deliverables Checklist and Website Status

 - All documents must be uploaded to your website in advance of the Gate Review.

 - The team should not use gate review time to conduct a detailed examination of specific deliverables unless related to discussion items in the status review.

 - Is prototype hand-off complete, is the team's workspace cleaned up, and have all tools been returned?